deanhiller/playorm/readme.md

 * IF you have some noSQL data and some Relational data, store your relational data in noSQL now and just maintain one database in production!!!
 * support for joda-time LocalDateTime, LocalDate, LocalTime which works way better than java's Date object and is less buggy than java's Date and Calendar objects
 * Command Line tool
+* CassandraAppender for logback logging so you can have your webtier log to cassandra and view web logs all aggregated in a central location

 ### Features soon to be added